 Form 1098-T is an annual IRS form completed by Western Carolina University as required by the Taxpayer Relief Act of 1997 which is furnished to students to assist them in the preparation of their annual income tax returns.
 The form summarizes qualified tuition and related expenses for the calendar year (January 1 to December 31).
-The form reports the amounts billed that may entitle the student to the American Opportunity Credit, Lifetime Learning Credit, or other educational tax benefits depending on their individual situation.
+The form reports the amounts paid that may entitle the student to the American Opportunity Credit, Lifetime Learning Credit, or other educational tax benefits depending on his/her individual situation.

 1. Visit myWCU and login with your WCU ID (before the @ in your catamount email address) and password.